tom-genoox/nettie-apps/utilities/cli/README.md

-# Nettie App Generator
+# Nettie CLI Tools

-A CLI tool to generate new Nettie standalone apps and utilities, create GitHub repositories, and register them as submodules in the main repository.
+A collection of CLI tools to improve the developer experience for Nettie apps development.

 ## Features

+- **nettie create**: Generate new Nettie standalone apps and utilities
   - Creates new standalone applications in the `apps/` directory
   - Creates new utilities in the `utilities/frontend/` or `utilities/backend/` directories
   - Optionally creates GitHub repositories for new projects (using the genoox-nettie organization)
   - Automatically pushes the initial commit to GitHub repositories
   - Registers new projects as Git submodules in the main repository
-- Generates project templates with common files and configurations
+- **nettie setup**: (Coming soon) Setup your development environment with common tools and configurations
-- Smart GitHub authentication with browser support and token saving

 ## Installation